joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 ### Software

-The design team uses [Sketch](https://sketchapp.com/), but you can create your designs with any software that's available to you.
+The UX Design department uses [Sketch](https://sketchapp.com/), but you can create your designs with any software that's available to you.
 Just make sure to include editable exports (SVG, PDF, EPS) along with your source files.

 If you do not have Sketch, here are some software suggestions: